-Making a meaningful difference in the lives of older adults and family/friend caregivers by bridging research, policies, and practice.
+Making a meaningful difference in the lives of older adults and family/friend caregivers

 How are we making a difference?

-- By raising awareness about the 5.2 million Canadians who combine paid work and care work – To increase awareness about the 5.2 million employed caregivers in Canada, we are analyzing the most recent national survey of caregivers and co-creating with our partners a series of six infographics about family caregivers who juggle paid work and care work responsibilities.
+- We analyzed the most recent national survey of caregivers and co-created with partners a series of six infographics about family caregivers who juggle paid work and care work responsibilities.

 - Who are employed caregivers in Canada? in English and French on Qui sont les aidants en emploi au Canada, 2022